Christian Holy Days and Observances

 Lent recalls the 40 days and 40 nights that Jesus fasted and suffered in the desert before beginning his ministry.
 According to Scripture, he was tempted by Satan three times during this period, but refused the temptations.
 During the Lenten season, believers strive to follow Jesus’s example by fasting or giving up vices or other temptations, in order to become less attached to material things and instead grow closer to God.

-The last week of Lent preceding Easter, Holy Week comprises several important events: Palm Sunday, Tenebrae, and the Triduum—the three days of Jesus’s final journey: Maundy Thursday, Good Friday, and the Great Easter Vigil.
+The last week of Lent before Easter, Holy Week comprises several important events.
+These include Palm Sunday, Tenebrae, and the three days of Jesus’s final journey (Triduum): Maundy Thursday, Good Friday, and the Great Easter Vigil.

-One week before Easter, Christians celebrate Jesus’ triumphal return to Jerusalem several days before his death.
-According to the gospels, the people of Jerusalem spread tree branches (identified as palm branches in John’s gospel) on the road to welcome Jesus as he rode a donkey into the city.
-Many Christian churches today offer congregants palm fronds as they enter the church on Palm Sunday.
+One week before Easter, Christians celebrate Jesus’ triumphant return to Jerusalem before his death.
+According to the gospels, the people of Jerusalem spread palm branches on the road to welcome Jesus as he entered the city on a donkey.
+Many Christian churches today offer people palm fronds as they enter the church on Palm Sunday.

-The name Tenebrae (Latin for “darkness” or “shadows”) was used for centuries to describe the monastic night and early morning services of the three days of Holy Week.
+The name Tenebrae (Latin for “darkness” or “shadows”) was used for centuries to describe the night and morning services of the three days of Holy Week.
 In recent times, it has been revised into one service on Wednesday night.
-Tenebrae’s unique and haunting features include readings from Lamentations and the gradual extinguishing of candles and other lights until a single candle remains, symbolic of Jesus.
-Near the end of the service the candle is hidden, symbolizing the apparent victory of evil.
-At the end of the service, a loud noise is heard, recalling the earthquake at the time of Jesus’s resurrection (Matthew 28:2).
-The hidden candle is restored to its place, and by its light all depart in silence.
+Tenebrae’s unique and haunting features include the gradual extinguishing of candles and other lights until a single candle remains, representing Jesus.
+Near the service’s end the candle is hidden, symbolizing the apparent victory of evil.
+Then a loud noise is heard, recalling the earthquake at Jesus’s resurrection (Matthew 28:2).
+The hidden candle is restored to its place, and by its light everyone leaves in silence.

-The oldest of the Holy Week observances, the Feast of Maundy Thursday (also known as Holy Thursday or Covenant Thursday) commemorates the institution of the Eucharist.
-It recalls Jesus’s washing of feet and Last Supper with the 12 apostles.
-“Maundy” is an Anglo-French word rooted in the Latin mandatum, “commandment.”
-In many churches, Christians gather for a simple meal and ceremonial foot washing as a symbol of Jesus’s mandate to the disciples to serve others with humility.
+The oldest Holy Week observance, the Feast of Maundy Thursday (or Holy Thursday) commemorates the Eucharist.
+It recalls Jesus’s Last Supper with the 12 apostles and his washing of their feet.
+“Maundy” is an Anglo-French word from the Latin mandatum, or “commandment.”
+In many churches, Christians gather for a simple meal and ceremonial foot washing.
+This act symbolizes Jesus’s mandate to the disciples to serve others with humility.
 The date always falls between March 19 and April 22.

 On Good Friday, Christians commemorate the crucifixion and death of Jesus Christ.
-This important event in the faith represents the sacrifices and suffering in Jesus’s life and culmination of the events of Holy Week.
-Many churches hold special services or organize prayer vigils for various causes on Good Friday.
+This important event represents Jesus’s sacrifices and suffering and the climax of Holy Week.
+Many churches hold special services or prayer vigils for various causes on Good Friday.

-The Great Vigil of Easter is the most important worship service or mass of the year for liturgical Western churches.
-Also called the Paschal Vigil, it’s the first celebration of Easter, held between sunset on Holy Saturday and sunrise on Easter Day.
-In Eastern Orthodox and other Eastern churches, the Easter Vigil includes the Divine Liturgy and festive ceremonies unique to that night.
+The Great Vigil of Easter is the year’s most important worship service or mass for liturgical Western churches.
+It is the first celebration of Easter, held between sunset on Holy Saturday and sunrise on Easter Day.
+In Eastern Orthodox and other Eastern churches, the Easter Vigil includes the Divine Liturgy and unique festive ceremonies.

-The most important Christian holy day, Easter celebrates the resurrection of Jesus Christ on the third day after his crucifixion at Calvary, as described in the New Testament.
+The most important Christian holy day, Easter celebrates Jesus Christ’s resurrection on the third day after his crucifixion.
 The day symbolizes forgiveness, rebirth, God’s mercy and redemption, and victory over sin, death, and evil.
 Easter is followed by a 50-day period called Eastertide or the Easter Season, ending with Pentecost Sunday.

-The Feast of the Ascension is one of the great festivals in the Christian liturgical calendar, commemorating Jesus’s bodily ascension into Heaven.
+This feast commemorates Jesus Christ’s bodily ascension into Heaven.
 Ascension Day is traditionally celebrated on a Thursday, 40 days after Easter.
-A number of U.S. ecclesiastical provinces (or groups of dioceses) have moved the celebration from Thursday to the following Sunday, 43 days after Easter.
+Some U.S. ecclesiastical provinces (groups of dioceses) have moved it to the following Sunday, 43 days after Easter.